Carron Greig: Early years

 The son of Phyllis (née Scrimgeour) and Sir Louis Greig, he was born in Kingston, Surrey, and attended Sandroyd School, Eton and Sandhurst.

 World War II

-He served in the Scots Guards from 1943–47, where he was made a captain and intelligence officer.
+He served in the Scots Guards from 1943 to 1947, where he was made a captain and intelligence officer.
 He was part of the 3rd (Tank) battalion, which worked mostly in Germany as the enemy was in retreat; his hand was crushed by a tank barrel.
 Other junior officers in his battalion included future Deputy Prime Minister William Whitelaw, Robert Runcie, a future Archbishop of Canterbury, and future industrialist Hector Laing (United Biscuits).

 Business career

 Greig joined London shipbrokers Horace Clarkson & Co.
-Ltd in 1948, serving as Director and Managing Director before being named Chairman (1973-1985).
-He later became Chairman, Horace Clarkson, PLC (1976–93).
+Ltd in 1948, serving as Director and managing director before being named Chairman (1973–1985).
+He later became chairman, Horace Clarkson, PLC (1976–93).
 One of his colleagues at Horace Clarkson was Sir Alexander Glen.

 He also served as Director of British gunmaker James Purdey & Sons (1972–2000).